Board of Trustees

-Flint Hill School’s Board of Trustees is comprised of a maximum of 25 dedicated volunteers, including elected members and two voting ex officio members: the headmaster and the president of the Parents’ Association.
+Flint Hill’s Board of Trustees is comprised of a maximum of 25 dedicated volunteers, including elected members and two voting ex officio members: the head of school and the president of the Parents’ Association.
 Desired members include alumni, current parents, parents of alumni, and individuals from the broader community who bring particular expertise and leadership.

-The length of a term is three years and elected trustees shall serve no more than three consecutive terms or nine successive years.
+The length of a term is three years and elected Trustees can serve no more than three consecutive terms or nine successive years.

 The Board of Trustees’ primary responsibility is to be guardians of the School’s mission.
 The Board adopts the School’s mission, vision and strategic goals and then establishes policies that reinforce them.
-In addition, the Board accepts accountability for the School’s financial stability and is responsible for hiring and evaluating the headmaster.
-The Board works in tandem with the headmaster and other School administrators to ensure the overall welfare of the School.
+In addition, the Board accepts accountability for the School’s financial stability and is responsible for hiring and evaluating the head of school.
+The Board works in tandem with the head of school and other School administrators to ensure the overall health of the School.

 Attorney at Law, Principal, Mercer Trigiani

 The Rappaport Companies, CEO